WyChurch/Compiler/README.md

 ## How to run Scanner:
-In the folder of Compiler-Project run this command:
+In the folder of Project_Phase_1 run this command:

     ./obj/scanner < path/of/mC/file.mc